An introduction to electromagnetism

 Electromagnetic Force is one of the four fundamental forces of nature.
 It governs the behaviour of electric and magnetic fields and is responsible for a wide range of phenomena, including light, electricity, magnetism, and electromagnetic induction.
 The interactions between charged particles take the form of exchanges of photons, which act as force carriers.

-In classical electromagnetism, charged particles and the systems they belong to generate electric and magnetic fields.
+- Classical Electromagnetism views charged particles and the systems they belong to as generating electric and magnetic fields.
 These fields exert forces on other charged particles, shaping the familiar world of distinct objects that push, pull, and interact with one another.
-They also give rise to phenomena such as the generation and propagation of the electromagnetic waves that produce visible light.
+Classical electromagnetism also explains phenomena such as the generation and propagation of electromagnetic waves, including those that produce visible light.
+A key feature of this perspective is that the electromagnetic force is represented as continuous lines of force extending smoothly through space between particles and the larger objects they compose.
+In this framework, particles, fields, and forces are interconnected but treated as distinct components.

+The electromagnetic force is produced by positive and negative electrical charges and manifests as electromagnetic fields, which include both electric and magnetic components.
+From a classical perspective, electromagnetic fields are represented as electromagnetic waves with continuous and smooth oscillations in wavelength and frequency.
+In contrast, quantum physics describes electromagnetic fields as being composed of photons, which are discrete and quantized packets of energy and momentum.
 In quantum physics, quantization refers to the concept that certain physical properties, such as energy, charge, and angular momentum, are not continuous but exist in discrete units called quanta.
-These quanta represent the smallest possible indivisible amounts of these properties, fundamentally changing our understanding of interactions at the microscopic scale.
+These quanta represent the smallest possible, indivisible amounts of these properties, fundamentally changing our understanding of interactions at the microscopic scale.

 In classical electromagnetism: